garagehive/garagehive.github.io/docs/garagehive-whats-new.md

 ![](media/garagehive-whatsnew-vie.jpg)
 * Confirming a VI and creating a VI-Estimate will automatically open the VI-Estimate
 * Line Unit Costs are now copied to the Jobsheet when authorised from a Estimate/VI Estimate
-* Imrpoved Survey information visible on phone app
+* Improved Survey information visible on phone app
     * NPS Group now visible
     * Number of Answers now visible

 ![](media/garagehive-whatsnew-surveys.jpg)
 * Fixed a bug that prevented you from going back once viewing customer comments on a survey using the phone app.
-* Added the ability to add extended descriptions to comrpessed service packages
+* Added the ability to add extended descriptions to compressed service packages
 * You can now access VI-Estimates from a vehicle card
 * Dual Column VI Printout now includes the Checklist template name
 * Dual column VI Printout now date & time stamps technician/authoriser signatures